 The Company is the largest manufacturer of snack cakes in Canada.
-Saputo sells its products almost exclusively in the Canadian retail market segment and the Company's sales for this sector are almost exclusively in branded products.
+Saputo sells its products almost exclusively in the retail market segment and the Company's sales for this sector are almost exclusively in branded products.
+During fiscal 2006, the Company manufactured, on a small scale, products for the US market pursuant to Co-Packing Agreements.
 The Company's grocery products are distributed mainly through its DSD distribution network.